Differentiation Through Black-Box Quadratic Programming Solvers: Introduction

 Despite significant research efforts, existing approaches for differentiating QPs fail to fully leverage state-of-the-art solvers.
 General-purpose methods that support a broad class of optimization problems often include QPs, but they sacrifice efficiency and robustness for generality, underperforming compared to QP-specific methods.
 On the other hand, recent QP-specific approaches are tightly coupled with particular or proprietary solvers (\eg, for batching small QPs), limiting their flexibility \citep{amos2017optnet,bambade2024qplayer,butler2023scqpth}.

 This tight integration restricts broader applicability.
 Solving QPs efficiently and reliably often requires advanced solvers like Gurobi \citep{gurobi} and MOSEK \citep{andersen2000mosek}, developed over years of academic and commercial effort.
 These solvers handle scales and complexities that non-industrial implementations cannot.
-However, no single solver fits all problems, making solver choice critical.
+However, no single solver is optimal for all problems, making solver selection critical.
 To our knowledge, no existing approach provides a robust, efficient, and fully flexible framework and implementation for differentiating QPs across solvers.

 We introduce \textbf{dQP}, a modular, solver-agnostic framework that transforms any QP solver into a differentiable layer.
-Our key insight is that the gradient of a QP solution can be computed \textit{explicitly} using the primal solution and the active set of constraints, both obtainable from the solver.
-Building on classical sensitivity theory, we show that the gradient can be expressed through a reduced linear system involving only the active constraints.
-Moreover, the active set can be used not only to simplify the gradient computation but also to easily recover the dual solution if not returned by the solver.
+We strengthen modularity by introducing an explicit characterization of a QP’s primal–dual solution in terms of its active constraint set.
+Our key insight is that once the active inequalities are known, both the solution and its derivative can be computed from simplified linear systems that share the same matrix.
+This formulation not only fully decouples optimization from differentiation but also enables differentiation of solvers that output only primal solutions, by completing the corresponding dual variables at negligible computational cost.

 We implement dQP as an open-source, minimal-overhead layer on top of \texttt{qpsolvers} \citep{qpsolvers2024}, enabling seamless integration with over 15 commercial and free solvers, and straightforward extension to additional ones.
 Our modular approach allows users to select the best solver for their task while providing differentiability.
 We evaluate dQP on a benchmark of over 2,000 diverse QPs and demonstrate superior performance compared to existing methods, particularly in large-scale structured sparse problems, as demonstrated in Figure~\ref{fig:structure}.